Evlers/Buildroot-Evlers/board/mangopi/mq-dual/README.md

 ### Direction for use
 - Modify the `board/mangopi/mq-dual/rootfs/etc/wpa_supplicant.conf` file, Set the WiFi ssid and password
-- Or use `vi /etc/wpa_supplicant.conf` on the board to set WiFi ssid and password, then run `/etc/init.d/S45wifi restart` to connect to WiFi
+- Or use `vi /etc/wpa_supplicant.conf` on the board to set WiFi ssid and password, then run `/etc/init.d/S45wifi restart`
 - After powering on the board, you can connect to the console through the analog serial port of the OTG typec port
+- Or use the usb-ttl tool to connect `PE2` and `PE3` to the console
 - ~~Or connect Display and keyboard for console interaction.~~

 ### Peripheral support